Highlights for doxepin

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine on an empty stomach, and not within 3 hours of a meal.
 This medicine should be taken within 30 minutes of going to sleep and only when you are able to get a full night of sleep before you must be active again.
 Do not take it more often than directed.
 Do not stop taking this medicine suddenly except upon the advice of your doctor.
-Stopping this medicine too quickly may cause serious side effects or your condition may worsen.\n \nA special MedGuide will be given to you by the pharmacist with each prescription and refill.
-Be sure to read this information carefully each time.\n \nTalk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
+Stopping this medicine too quickly may cause serious side effects or your condition may worsen.

 This does not apply.
 This medicine should only be taken before going to sleep.
 Do not take double or extra doses.

-Keep out of the reach of children.\n \nStore at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
+Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Throw away any unused medicine after the expiration date.

 How Much Does doxepin Cost?

 Compare prices and save money on your next refill!